-What Makes Commodity, Produce and Feed Storage Facilities Unique?
+What Makes Commodity Storage Buildings Unique?

-It’s essential to keep in mind that the agricultural industry utilizes a wide range of storage facility designs to store products.
+It’s essential to keep in mind that the agricultural industry utilizes a wide range of storage building designs to store products.
 Modern storage facilities often employ state-of-the-art technologies and are crafted with the latest metal alloys.
 These materials also vary in terms of their ability to resist deterioration, weather extremes, and are increasingly easier to maintain.

 While the latest designs go hand-in-hand with the latest repair and replacement costs, the longevity of older structures creates an entirely different rebuilding conundrum.
-Yesteryear structures commonly use robust and thick lumber considered obsolete and not economically viable in today’s modern farming operations.
-That’s why it would be something of an understatement to say that storage facility repair and replacement costs can be worlds and generations apart.
+Older structures commonly use robust and thick lumber considered obsolete and not economically viable in today’s modern farming operations.
+That’s why it would be something of an understatement to say that agriculture storage facility repair and replacement costs can be worlds and generations apart.

 When using the Douglas Agricultural Cost Guide, you can generate replacement cost estimates for commodity storage buildings based on a number of factors beyond square footage, including:

 - Wall types including wood, pole, masonry, concrete, and steel

 - Weather extremes

 - Additional features such as pre-cast panel walls and refrigeration equipment

 Types of Commodity Storage Buildings the Douglas Cost Guide Estimates